XTX33/Faith-Frontier/_cases/barber-v-njta-2025.md

 4. **ADA Access to Justice**
-   The matter underscores the importance of clear notices, realistic deadlines, and reasonable accommodations so that self-represented litigants can meaningfully participate in their own cases.
+   The matter underscores the importance of clear notices, realistic deadlines, and reasonable accommodations so that self-represented litigants can meaningfully participate in their own defense.